Hanshi Steve Arneil アルニル範士

 Before leaving Japan in 1965, Hanshi Arneil had achieved the rank of Sandan 三段 (3rd Dan).
 He moved to Great Britain and began to teach Kyokushin Karate there.
 That same year, he and Shihan Bob Boulton founded the British Karate Kyokushinkai (BKK) organization.
 Between 1968 and 1976, Hanshi Arneil was the team manager and coach for the All Styles English and British Karate team, which became the first non-Japanese team to win the World Karate Championship in 1975-76.
 In 1975, the French Karate Federation also awarded him the title of the "World's Best Coach."

-In 1991, Hanshi Arneil and the BKK resigned from the International Karate Organization (IKO), and he founded the International Federation of Karate (IFK).
-The IFK currently has a membership of over 45,000 karateka in 39 countries.
+In 1991, Hanshi Arneil and the BKK resigned from the International Karate Organization (IKO).
+The following year in September 1992, he founded the International Federation of Karate (IFK).
+The IFK currently has a members in 65 countries.
 After the death of Mas Oyama in 1994 and the subsequent splintering of the IKO, Hanshi Arneil was asked by Mas Oyama's widow to lead the IKO(2).
 Not wishing to become involved in the tangled politics of the various Japanese organizations, he politely declined the offer, in order to devote his time and efforts toward running the IFK and teaching Kyokushin Karate.

 Mas Oyama, prior to his death, personally awarded Hanshi Arneil with the rank of Nanadan 七段 (7th Dan).
 The entire British karate community later awarded him with the rank of Hachidan 八段 (8th Dan) for his dedication and services to karate in Great Britain.
 On May 26, 2001, the Board of Country Representatives of the IFK awarded Hanshi Arneil with the rank of Kudan 九段 (9th Dan) in recognition of his work in promoting Kyokushin Karate throughout the world during the past 40 years, and in particular during the preceeding 10 years under the banner of the IFK.
-Having dedicated his life to the practice and instruction of Kyokushin Karate, Hanshi Arneil was awarded the ultimate rank of Judan 十段 (10th Dan) in June 2011.
+After 50 years of training in Kyokushin Karate, and having dedicated his life to it's practice and instruction, Hanshi Arneil was awarded the ultimate rank of Judan 十段 (10th Dan) in June 2011.

 While studying Kyokushin Karate in the early 1960's, Hanshi Arneil took meticulous notes of what Mas Oyama taught him.
-Because of this, for the past four decades he has taught Kyokushin Karate true to the spirit of Sosai Mas Oyama.
-Despite his busy schedule as head of the IFK, Hanshi Arneil still teaches Kyokushin Karate – to beginners as well as black belts – on a regular basis.
+Because of this, for almost six decades he practices and taught Kyokushin Karate true to the spirit of Sosai Mas Oyama.
+Despite his busy schedule as head of the IFK, Hanshi Arneil taught Kyokushin Karate – to beginners as well as black belts – on a regular basis.

 In 1998, the USA-IFKK hosted Hanshi Arneil at the 8th Annual American International Karate Championships in Rochester, New York.
 In 2004, Hanshi traveled to the United States to lead the USA-IFKK Summer Training Camp.
 He returned again in 2006, 2007, 2009 and 2011 to lead the USA-IFKK's Summer Training Camp.